 In the interim, if no one is nominated for that position and no elections are held, the Chapter Commander will assume the responsibilities of that office vacated, or his representative, until that position is filled.

-Section 7.
 Chapter Commander and Chapter Executive Officer Responsibilities.
 The Nebraska Chapter 16-1 Commander is first in command in the chapter hierarchy.
-The Commander will preside over all meetings of the chapter, issue the call for regular and special chapter meetings, schedule regular elections, and ensure they are held IAW the bylaws.
+The commander will preside over all meetings of the chapter, issue the call for regular and special chapter meetings, schedule regular elections, and ensure they are held IAW the bylaws.

 All Board of Director positions are accountable to the Commander.